the-vampiire/valStringer/README.md

   Val Stringer allows for interactive messages in Slack to act more similarly to an HTML form in terms of gathering data and updating a database.
 It works by exploiting the value property of the IM menu items.
-An object which can continuously store the values obtained during an IM interaction can be passed into the value field by stringifying it
+An object which can continuously store the values obtained during an IM interaction can be updated and passed into the value field by stringifying it.

-  A single object filled with multiple values obtained through multiple user interactions with an interactive message is passed back just like an HTML form.
 By labeling each value obtained the same as that of the database schema fields this single object can be passed directly into a mongoose upsert / update database call.

   Code: